PikachuEXE/passenger/src/agent/Core/SpawningKit/README.md

  * Various **auxiliary details** which are not directly related to the error, but may be useful or necessary for the purpose of debugging the problem: stdout and stderr output so far; ulimits; environment variables; UID, GID of the process in which the error occurred; system metrics such as CPU and RAM; etcetera.
  * A description of the **journey**: which steps inside the journey have been performed, are in progress, or have failed; and how long each step took.

+### Information sources

+SpawningKit generates an error report (a SpawnException object) by gathering information from multiple sources.
+One source is SpawningKit itself: if something goes wrong within the preparation step for example, then SpawningKit knows that the error originated from there, and so it will only use internal information to generate an error report.

+The other source is the subprocess.
+If something goes wrong during the handshake step, then true source of the problem can either be in SpawningKit itself (e.g. it ran out of file descriptors), or in the subprocess (e.g. the subprocess encountered a filesystem permission error).
+Subprocesses can communicate to SpawningKit about errors that they have encountered by dumping information into the `response/error/` subdirectory of the work directory.
+SpawningKit will use this information in generating an error report.

 ### How an error report is presented

 The error report is presented in two ways: